-Here are a few questions we often receive regarding this innovative new program.
+Here are a few questions we often receive regarding this innovative program.

 The program aims to educate future leaders of technology ventures by providing a strong foundation in general management, building design skills, and deepening students’ understanding of engineering.

-The Harvard MS/MBA program has a balanced emphasis on engineering, design, and business fundamentals—all of which are crucial for success when leading technology ventures.
+The Harvard MS/MBA: Engineering Sciences program has a balanced emphasis on engineering, design, and business fundamentals—all of which are crucial for success when leading technology ventures.
 To succeed, a technology venture must meet customers’ needs, leverage technology for advantage, and have a viable business model.
 By extension, leaders of technology ventures must be trained as designers—of products, business models, and organizations.
-The Harvard MS/MBA program conveys concepts and builds skills across three domains: engineering, design, and management.
+The Harvard MS/MBA: Engineering Sciences program conveys concepts and builds skills across three domains: engineering, design, and management.

-Most MS/MBA students aim to found technology-intensive startups.
+Most MS/MBA: Engineering Sciences students aim to found technology-intensive startups.
 Others aspire to lead new ventures in established technology companies.
 Immediately upon graduation, MS/MBAs who do not pursue their own startup should be well qualified for positions as product managers, managers of engineering teams (i.e., “tech leads“), and consultants in firms that design new products.

 Students will be advised by the program’s two faculty co-chairs, who are tenured professors at SEAS and HBS.

-During the summer between Year 1 and Year 2, MS/MBA students either work on their own startup concept or as an intern in a technology venture.
-They are matched in either case with alumni mentors and may apply for a Rock Summer Fellowship, which funded up to $7,800 in 2017.
+During the summer between Year 1 and Year 2, most students either work on their own startup concept or as an intern in a technology venture.
+In either case they will have access to alumni advisors for mentorship.

-Candidates for the MS/MBA program can apply in Round 1 (September 5, 2018 application submission deadline) or Round 2 (January 4, 2019 deadline) to matriculate with the next cohort in August 2019.
-“2+2” candidates must apply in April (April 9, 2019 deadline).
+Candidates for the program can apply in Round 1 (September deadline) or Round 2 (January deadline) to matriculate with the next cohort in August.

 Examples of a “related technical field” include computational science, applied mechanics, applied math, and applied physics.
 The degree should provide mathematical and technical proficiency as well as address applications to practical technologies, particularly software and hardware development.